Posted on: 07 February 2019

 In order to fill this evidence gap, we have developed the IUU Fishing Index, which benchmarks countries’ vulnerability, prevalence and response to IUU fishing, based on a suite of 40 indicators.
 Scores (1 = best-performing; 5 = worst-performing) are provided at country, regional and ocean basin levels, and can be filtered by

 The scores from the Index yield both expected and unexpected results.
 While Belgium came out with the most favourable score for all indicators combined (1.43), China fared worst, with an overall score of 3.93.
 On indicators that measure vulnerability, many developing countries in Africa, Asia and Oceania are highlighted as areas of concern, primarily because they lack state resources to fully respond to the threats posed by IUU fishing.
 However, several industrialized countries also scored as vulnerable thanks to extensive fishing infrastructure requiring sophisticated regulatory capacity.
-By region, Asia displays the poorest scores in terms of prevalence of IUU fishing; of the ocean basins, the East Indian Ocean has the worst score; and China, Taiwan and Cambodia all perform especially poorly.
+By region, Asia displays the poorest scores in terms of prevalence of IUU fishing; of the ocean basins, the East Indian Ocean has the worst score; and China, Taiwan – Province of China, and Cambodia all perform especially poorly.
 Countries from other regions and ocean basins scoring badly include Russia and Panama.
 Europe and North America score best on measures of response to IUU fishing, but Oceania also performs well, highlighting the high priority given to fisheries by countries and regional institutions.
 The five best- and worst-scoring countries in each category, and overall, are outlined below:

 |5 best-scoring states||5 worst-scoring states|